Nodulaire/ELK-Ansible/Documentation/Logstash-Info-v1.md

    tags: [logstash]
 ```

-Finally we launch the service on boot then start it with the function *service* :
+Finally, we launch the service at boot, then starts it with the function *service* :
 ```yml
 - name: Start Logstash on Boot
   service: name=logstash enabled=yes